shenapse/doc-templates/templates/07_Config_Logging.md

-# ⚙️ Configuration & Logging Plan
+# {Project/Component Name} — Configuration & Logging Plan

+> Replace this heading placeholder with the specific project or system name (e.g., `Simulation Platform — Configuration & Logging Plan`) so the title clarifies the configuration scope.

 > **Purpose:**
 > This document defines how configurations and logs are managed, ensuring reproducibility, traceability, and transparency in experiments and system operation.